 If a contract employee is working under his/her/their second contract, the Board, at its discretion, shall elect one of the following alternatives:

 • Not enter into a contract for the following academic year. • Enter into a contract for the following academic year.

+• Employ the contract employee as a regular employee for all subsequent

+academic years.

 If a contract employee is employed under his/her/their third consecutive contract, the Board shall elect one of the following alternatives: